Learn how and why civil aviation has been regulated in New Zealand from 1918 to today.

 In 1991, however, the government decided to create a stand-alone authority.
 An ‘Establishment Board’ was created and legislation was drafted.
 The Civil Aviation Amendment Act 1992 passed into law 10 August 1992, and the stand-alone Civil Aviation Authority came into existence.
 Three weeks later, the first of the new Directors of Civil Aviation, Kevin Ward, took up his duties.
 He was succeeded on 2 October 2001 by John Jones.

-Directors of Civil Aviation since then have been Russell Kilvington, Steve Douglas, and Graeme Harris.
+Directors of Civil Aviation since then have been Russell Kilvington, Steve Douglas, Graeme Harris, and Keith Manch.